HaroldAlmon/ProjectEuler/README.md

 have not solved.
 That is pointless.
 Keep in mind that these are my solutions and the may not be the most efficient or best solution but they produce the correct answers.

-Checkout my solution to problem 81.
-There is probably a better dynamic programming solution but what I have works and the solution is very fast.
 #